Grass seed is a simple and cost-effective solution to creating a new lawn. Get it right and your lawn will look thicker and lusher in no time at all.

-Gro-Sure has a wide range of lawn seed for all your lawn’s needs, including shady conditions, hard-wearing, fine lawns or fast-establishing.
+Gro-Sure has a wide range of lawn seed, Smart Seed and standard seed, for all your lawn’s needs, including for shady conditions, hard-wearing, fine lawns or fast-establishing.
 Plus, our seeds have a bird deterrent coating to maximise your success.

 Depending on weather conditions, sow in the spring from April to May, or in early autumn, from mid-September to mid-October.

 Ideally sow when the soil temperature is 10-18°C but with specialist lawn seeds soil temperature can start at 7°C. If it is too cold the seed will remain dormant until warmer weather.
 Overseeding lawns is vital to help thicken and reduce competition from weeds and moss.

 Sowing seed in summer will require frequent watering to ensure the seed can establish.
 Water both in the morning and evening as it is cooler, so the water is absorbed rather than evaporated.